 If your business owns vehicles, these cars, trucks, vans, or buses must be covered by commercial vehicle insurance.
 When a commercial motor vehicle (CMV) is involved in an accident, the company that owns it has a high risk of facing a liability lawsuit.
 Accidents involving CMVs are not uncommon.
 The state of Florida tracks these collisions by county.

-Orange County, FL commercial vehicle crash statistics
+Recent FL commercial vehicle statistics

 Commercial vehicle insurance is designed to protect your business from large financial losses due to liability lawsuits, property damage, and the potential loss of income that may occur if your business is left without its necessary mode of transportation.